Thinking about selling your home? This may be the time - KESQ

 When Kupferberg, the agent in Long Island, visited a potential seller’s home recently she told the owners it would sell fast, even if it did need a little work.

-The three-level home with five bedrooms, a pool, and a tennis court was becoming too much to manage for the empty-nester owners and Kupferberg knew it would be appealing to buyers willing to pay top dollar.
+The three-level home with five bedrooms, a pool, and a tennis court was becoming too much to manage for the empty-nesters and Kupferberg knew it would be appealing to buyers willing to pay top dollar.

 Still, the couple wavered on the decision to sell or stay put.

 Kupferberg said she doesn’t have easy answers.
-Many of her any of her would-be clients are homeowners with a large home who would like to downsize, but also want to stay in the community near their grown children or grandchildren, where their church or synogogue is, close enough to go to the same doctor.
+Many of her would-be clients are homeowners with a large home who would like to downsize, but also want to stay in the community near their grown children or grandchildren, where their church or synagogue is, close enough to go to the same doctor.
 There aren’t many options.

-Kupferberg said this particular couple was looking for a single-floor home in a vibrant, upscale gated community, but options were few and not immediately appealing to them.
+Kupferberg said this particular couple was looking for a single-floor home in a vibrant, upscale gated community, but there were few options and not immediately appealing to them.

 The-CNN-Wire